stargazer/django-firestone/README.md

 * CRUD operations
 * Accepts ``application/json`` and ``application/x-www-form-urlencoded`` content-type and returns JSON
 * Request-level field selection
-* Session and Signature Authentication
+* Multiple authentication methods
-* Multiple handlers should be able to to serve the same resource, with each using a different authentication mechanism.
+* Multiple handlers should be able to to serve the same resource, with each using a different authentication method.
 * Ordering, slicing, filtering
-* ModelHahdler should be able to output fake fields
+* ModelHahdler should be able to output fake fields.
-* Fake fields on ModelHandler's response.
 Static model related data can be added by using properties.
-More dynamic model related data can be added by using the handler's ``inject_data_hook`` method, which, since is a handler method, is aware of the request context.
+Dynamic model related data can be added by using the handler's ``inject_data_hook`` method, which, since is a handler method, is aware of the request context.
 * Enable/disable Plural-PUT and Plural-DELETE explicitly.